lmendezotero/Python-Programming-Others/README.md

-# Python Programming and Others
+# Python Programming & Others
 A simple repository to show the basic GIT workflow learned in the begginerscourse.

 Details of the files stored: